mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 75 |Scans pick up 2D100 human bodies floating in space.
 | 76 |One of the planets is surrounded by electromagnetic spectrum distortions.
 | 77 |A derelict space station is in a decaying orbit.
 It will enter the atmosphere in 1D4 weeks.
-| 78 |The magnetic field of one planet is fl uctuating in a strange manner.
+| 78 |The magnetic field of one planet is fluctuating in a strange manner.
 | 79 |A giant cube-shaped object is on a collision course with the star.
 | 80 |An uncharted planetoid at the edge of the system.
 | 81 |A derelict vessel is on a collision course with the star.